ConorMcErlean/COM-809-Group-Project/README.md

 Adding new items now print a list of all the items and their details but says the new item is out of stock...

-when choosing the view current orders option, if you enter the table number wrong ie. entering 4 insteadd of 1 it throws up the index out of bounds error
+when choosing options to do with orders, if you enter the table number wrong ie. entering 4 insteadd of 1 it throws up the index out of bounds error

+if you type a character eg. k when instead of entering a number it goes into an invaild loop that you have to stop and restart the program to do anything else